USGS-CMG/stglib/doc/rsk.rst

 Option 1: internal waves code
 -----------------------------

 This option is recommended as it does not require MATLAB.
-Generate the waves statistics and incorporate them into an CF-compliant netCDF file with .nc extension using :doc:`runots </runots>`.
+Generate the waves statistics and incorporate them into an CF-compliant netCDF file with .nc extension using :doc:`runots.py </runots>`.

 Option 2: DIWASP
 ----------------